AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

  * [`$to`](#to-modifier),
  * restricted [content-types](#content-type-modifiers) with `~`.

-For negated domain, app or content-type, we add 1 for the presence of the modifier itself disregarding the number of negated domains or content-types, because the scope of the rule is infinitely large anyway.
-In other words, by banning several domains and content-types, we only *insignificantly* narrowed the scope of the rule.
+When dealing with a negated domain, app, method, or content-type, we add a point for the existence of the modifier itself, regardless of the quantity of negated domains or content-types.
+This is because the rule's scope is already infinitely broad.
+Put simply, by prohibiting multiple domains, content-types, methods or apps, the scope of the rule becomes only minimally smaller.

 #### 2. Defined content-type modifiers, defined methods, defined headers, $popup, special exceptions: {#priority-category-2}